 Range: Circumboreal; south to the mountains of Maine and New Hampshire; west to Montana and Washington.

 Aids to Identification: S. acaulis is a perennial herb that grows in clumped colonies densely matted together (pulvinate) to a height of 0.3-0.6 cm.
 The flowers are soliatry at the tips of branches with purple petals that are notched or entire.

 Phenology: Flowers June - August.

-Known Distribution in Maine: This rare plant has been documented in the following county: Piscataquis.
+Known Distribution in Maine: This rare plant has been documented from a total of 1 town(s) in the following county(ies): Piscataquis.

 Reason(s) for rarity: Near the southern limit of range.
 Habitat limited in Maine.